 Pupils entering the school before September 2018 have learning support costs included within school fees.
 From September 2018, it was agreed with Governors those new pupils entering the school and requiring learning support, will be required to pay for this.
-Lessons will be charged at the rate of £32.50 per lesson for one-to-one support and £14.25for small group support.
-30-minute lessons are offered on a case-by-case basis and are charged at £16.25.
+Lessons will be charged at the rate of £31.00per lesson for one-to-one support and £13.50 for small group support, as of September 2023.
+30-minute lessons are offered on a case-by-case basis and are charged at £15.50.
 The fees will be added to the next term's invoice and are charged in arrears.